EpiphanySoft/phylo/Async-vs-Sync.md

 <br>
 <blockquote>
 "A foolish consistency is the hobgoblin of little minds,<br>
-adored by little statesmen and philosophers and divines"
+adored by little statesmen and philosophers and divines"<br>
 -- Emerson [Self-Reliance](http://www.emersoncentral.com/selfreliance.htm)
 </blockquote>